btf-org/flank/README.md

 5. Create a pipeline
    1. TBD

-# Case Studies
+## Run an R script with more memory than you've got on your laptop
+TBD

-## Building a memory-intensive pipeline without Docker, Airflow, etc.
+## Build a memory-intensive pipeline without Docker, Airflow, etc.
 **Common Problem:** Data Scienitst outgrew his laptop -- his nightly pipeline of R scripts needed ~200GB of memory.

 **Annoyingly Complicated Default Solution:** Introduce Docker, a deployment process, a cloud running system like AWS Batch, and an orchestration tool like Airflow.